hindsightsoftware/atlassian-connect-play/README.md

 ### Easy integration of [AUI][aui]

-Include AUI easily in your HTML pages using the template provided by the module `@ap3.aui.all()`.
-You can even choose the version you'd like to use `@ap3.aui.all("5.2-m1")`:
+Include AUI easily in your HTML pages using the template provided by the module `@ac.aui.all()`.
+You can even choose the version you'd like to use `@ac.aui.all("5.2-m1")`:

 Current supported versions are: